opensearch-project/documentation-website/docs/sql/workbench.md

 ---
 layout: default
-title: Workbench
+title: Query Workbench
 parent: SQL
 nav_order: 1
 ---

-# Workbench
+# Query Workbench

-Use the SQL workbench to easily run on-demand SQL queries, translate SQL into its REST equivalent, and view and save results as text, JSON, JDBC, or CSV.
+Use the Query workbench to easily run on-demand SQL queries, translate SQL into its REST equivalent, and view and save results as text, JSON, JDBC, or CSV.

 ## Quick start